 This project is a great example of work that can be supported by the Hahn Teaching with Technology Grant.
 The Hahn Teaching with Technology program, supported by the Hahn Fund for Innovation seek special projects involving technology and teaching.
 ITS is currently accepting applications for the grant for this summer.
 If you're a Pomona faculty member with a teaching idea that needs specialized technology and/or ITS staff assistance, you can find more information and apply for a grant at edtech.pomona.edu/hahn/.
-For

-Pomona College Chinese Pronunciation Guide, visit edtech.pomona.edu/hahn/past-projects/.
+For further examples of past Hahn Grant projects like the Pomona College Chinese Pronunciation Guide, visit For more information about integrating edtech.pomona.edu/hahn/past-projects/.